ductsoup/Feather-RTC/README.md

 This design is a fraction of the cost and doesn't need to be manually reset.
 If WiFi is available it will sync to NTP.
 If not, the RTC will keep accurate time for years between power failures.
 It also adjusts automatically between standard and daylight saving time.

-Please be careful if you're building or modifying this design because it uses AC line voltage.
+Please be careful if you're building or modifying this design because it uses AC line voltage which can be dangerous.

 ![alt text](images/IMG_3923.JPG "Final build")